Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

-\subsection{RQ4: Solution techniques}
+\subsection{RQ4: Solution Techniques}

-Resource allocation is typically viewed as an optimization problem.
-In the following, we investigate \emph{RQ4: Which solution strategies are used and are the approaches following a local or global optimization?} In the primary studies, we could identify different types of solution techniques for solving the optimization problem, depending also on the way how the problem was modeled.
-In this section, the different identified types of solution techniques are presented.
-We categorize them by their execution effort and time vs.\ their solution quality, and by the individualization options of the approaches, as explained next.
+Resource allocation is typically viewed as an optimization problem \luise{that needs to be solved~\citep{kamrani2012framework,zhao2016entropy,park2023optimizing}}.
+In the following, we investigate \emph{RQ4: Which solution strategies are used?} In the primary studies, we could identify different types of solution techniques, namely, the categories \textit{rules or logic programming, \luise{heuristics and metaheuristics, exact algorithms, and mining and machine learning}.} \luise{A special case that does not fit the given categorization is \citet{ihde2022framework}, categorized as \emph{any}.
+The approach given by \citep{ihde2022framework} allows the process designer to define any solution technique and its goals for each activity individually.}